 What is an implied term?

-Implied terms are terms of the employment contract that are not necessarily set out in writing or were agreed orally, but will nevertheless form part of the agreement between the employer and employee.
+Implied terms are terms of the employment contract that are not necessarily set out in writing or were agreed upon verbally.
+However, they will nevertheless form part of the agreement between the employer and employee.
 No matter how well drafted the Contract of employment is, there will still be implied terms and it is important to know what obligations and duties these impose.

 Legal tests for implied terms